brainrake/glossary/glossary.md

 **Dynamics**: `eval (construct (args...)) = ...`

-## Language Constructs - Syntax
+### Syntax

-How to write it down.
+How to write a construct down.

-## Language Constructs - Semantics
+### Semantics

-What it means (consists of static and dynamic semantics).
+What a construct means (consists of static and dynamic semantics).

-### Static Semantics (Typechecking Rules, Statics)
+###$ Static Semantics (Typechecking Rules, Statics)

-How to get (check) its type, and how it affects the static environment.
+How to get (check) a construct's type, and how it affects the static environment.

-### Dynamic Semantics (Evaluation Rules, Dynamics)
+#### Dynamic Semantics (Evaluation Rules, Dynamics)

-How to get its value, and how it affects the dynamic environment.
+How to get a construct's value, and how it affects the dynamic environment.

 ## Names (Variables)